Department of Justice is now the Department of Communities and Justice. Find out more >

-If you make an application to recover unpaid wages and entitlements to the Federal Circuit Court using the small claims procedure, the judge may want to hear your case on the first court date.
+If you apply to recover unpaid wages and entitlements using small claims procedure in the Federal Circuit and Family Court of Australia, the Judge may want to hear your case on the first court date.
 If this happens, some of the information that follows may still apply to your case and you should read it before you go to court.

 Even though your case may be listed at a certain time, it is a good idea to try to get to court half an hour earlier so that you can find out what courtroom your case is in.
 If you think you are going to be late, you should ring the court registry and let them know.